gllore/L_SU_demos/README.md

 # L_SU_demos
-Example data sets and flow for use with L_SU
+Example data sets and flows for use with SeismicUnixGui